 Yoshihito Nishioka vs. Jan-Lennard Struff: Prediction and Match Betting Odds | Zhuhai Championships

-In the quarterfinals of the Zhuhai Championships on Saturday, Yoshihito Nishioka (ranked No. 46) meets Jan-Lennard Struff (No. 23).
+In the quarterfinals of the Zhuhai Championships on Sunday, Yoshihito Nishioka (ranked No. 46) takes on Jan-Lennard Struff (No. 23).

+Nishioka is favored (-155) in this match, compared to the underdog Struff, who is +120.

 Looking to place a bet on this or other tennis matches?
 Head over to BetMGM, the King of Sportsbooks, and sign up today with our link!